 The amount of cash we can distribute on our common units and partnership securities depends upon the amount of cash we generate from our operations.
 The amount of cash we generate from our operations will fluctuate from quarter to quarter and will depend upon, among other things, the temperatures in our operating areas, the cost to us of the propane we buy for resale, the level of competition from other propane companies and other energy providers and prevailing economic conditions.
-In addition, the actual amount of cash available for distribution will also depend on other factors, such as the level of capital expenditures we make, debt service requirements, fluctuations in working capital needs, our ability to borrow under our working capital facility to make distributions, and the amount, if any, of cash reserves established by the managing general partner in its discretion for the proper conduct of our business.
+In addition, the actual amount of cash available for distribution also will depend on other factors, such as the level of capital expenditures we make, debt service requirements, fluctuations in working capital needs, our ability to borrow under our working capital facility to make distributions, and the amount, if any, of cash reserves established by our managing general partner in its discretion for the proper conduct of our business.
 Because of all these factors, we may not have sufficient available cash each quarter to be able to pay the minimum quarterly distribution.
+If we are unable to pay the minimum quarterly distribution, the trading price for our common units will decrease making it more difficult for us to raise additional capital and repay indebtedness, including debt securities issued under this prospectus and an accompanying prospectus supplement.

-Furthermore, you should be aware that the amount of cash we have available for distribution depends primarily upon our cash flow, including cash flow from financial reserves and working capital borrowings, and is not solely a function of profitability, which will be affected by non-cash items.
+You should be aware that the amount of cash we have available for distribution depends primarily upon our cash flow, including cash flow from financial reserves and working capital borrowings, and is not solely a function of profitability, which will be affected by non-cash items.
 As a result, we may make cash distributions during periods when we record losses and may not make cash distributions during periods when we record net income.